Sexual Assault Lawyers in Madison, Wisconsin

 Second-degree sexual assault is considered to be a Class C felony, and just as with first-degree sexual assault, many of the same conditions apply, such as not giving consent or the use of violence to commit the crime.
 A conviction will also require an individual to register as a sex offender for life.
 Conditions that accompany second-degree sexual assault include:

-• The victim had a mental illness, was under psychiatric care, or had a disability that rendered them incapable of giving consent.
+- The victim had a mental illness, was under psychiatric care, had a disability that rendered them incapable of giving consent or suffered mental anguish as a result of the sexual assault

 Third-degree sexual assault is classified as a Class G felony, with the same stipulations as the other degrees of sexual assault.
 If convicted, an individual must register as a sex offender for 15 years.
 Additional requirements of third-degree sexual assault include the perpetrator ejaculating, urinating, or defecating on the victim.